Gaasll/BachelorThesis2024/README.md

-# Assessing Cloud Cost Effectiveness: A Comparative Analysis of IaaS and PaaS in Cloud Computing
+# Assessing Cloud Cost Effectiveness
+A Comparative Analysis of IaaS and PaaS in Cloud Computing

 ## Abstract